 Late last year, I settled on a weekly layout in my bullet journal that I drew over and over again because it worked SO well.
-Normally, I don't continue the same layout for more than a few months, because I get bored, life changes, etc.
+Normally, I don’t continue the same layout for more than a few months (unless maybe for savings trackers), because I get bored, life changes, etc.

 But this one checked all my productivity boxes—especially my favorite hack, time-blocking!

 That’s when it hit me: if I was using the same layout all the time, then there was no reason to keep creating it from scratch.